cassiomolin/http-patch-spring/README.md

 By decoupling the API model from domain model, we can ensure that we expose only the fields that can be updated.
 For example, we don't want to allow the client to modify the `id` field of our domain model.
 So our API model shouldn't contain the `id` field (and any attempt to modify it may cause an error or may be ignored).

 In this example, the domain model class is called `Contact` and the model class that represents a resource is called `ContactResourceInput`.

-With MapStruct, we could define a mapper interface and MapStruct will generate an implementation for it:
+To convert between these two models with MapStruct, we could define a mapper interface and MapStruct will generate an implementation for it:

 ```java
 @Mapper(componentModel = "spring")